 You know Vodka Gummy Bears, right?
-And you know those little cola bottle gummies they sell that taste kind of like cola?
-And you know rum?
+And those little cola bottle gummies they sell that taste kind of like cola?
+And rum?
 You can see where I’m going with this.
 Rum ‘n’ Coke Gummies!

 How to make Rum ‘n’ Coke Gummies